yelinaung/hugo-blog/content/posts/things-i-read-13th-nov-2021.md

 ```
 With enough practice and usage, I think we can get used to the double list comprehension though so let's see.

-The same goes for the comprehension with long line with `if` and `else` ).
+The same goes for the comprehension with a long line with `if` and `else` ).
 Maybe [black](https://black.readthedocs.io/en/stable/) will help if it's really long.

 ### Why is the list comprehension faster actually?